Please Log in or Register

 Su-27 crashes in training flight at Vladivostok

 Multipurpose fighter the Sukhoi Su-27 (Flanker) crashed near Vladivostok during a training flight.
 “According to preliminary data, the Su-27 crashed due to failure of one of the onboard systems”, said a source at the Russian Defense Ministry.
 The pilot managed to eject and landed successfully.
-The fighter crashed outside the village. ...
+The fighter crashed outside the village.
+There are no casualties or destruction on the ground there.
+The military investigative department of the Investigative Committee of ...

 Category: Russian Aviation